 Commercial maritime vessels are shifting from consuming high-sulfur fuels to their low-sulfur future in the fourth quarter of 2019 leading up to the IMO 2020 sulfur regulations.

-Low-Sulfur Bunker Supplies are Growing
+Low-Sulfur Bunker Sales are Growing

 Expect Price Impacts With an Accelerating Transition

 Breakthrough has indicated upside price risk for low-sulfur fuels during the final quarter of 2019 and into the first quarters of 2020.
-This is likely due to the quick shift in demand toward low-sulfur fuels, and the fact that low-sulfur fuel stocks presently remain tight.
-For example, the U.S. inventory levels of low-sulfur distillates, including ultra-low-sulfur diesel, remain 5 percent below the five-year average for this time of year.
+This is due to the quick shift in demand toward low-sulfur fuels, and the fact that low-sulfur fuel stocks presently remain tight.
+For example, the U.S. inventory levels of low-sulfur distillates, including ultra-low-sulfur diesel, remain about 10 percent below the five-year average for this time of year.

 This price pressure includes low-sulfur fuels that will be directly consumed by the maritime industry, as well as low-sulfur fuels for inland transport.